Code-Institute-Submissions/whack-a-monster-ms2/README.md

 #### As a player I want:

-- As a player, I want easy controls
+- As a user, I want easy controls
-- As a player, I want to feel entertained
+- As a user, I want to feel entertained
-- As a player, I want to feel challenged
+- As a user, I want to feel challenged
-- As a player, I want to have satisfying audio and visuals
+- As a user, I want to have satisfying audio and visuals
-- As a player, I want to have a clear way how to start and restart a game when the game ends
+- As a user, I want to have a clear way how to start and restart a game when the game ends
-- As a player, I want to see my progression in the game by keeping the score
+- As a user, I want to see my progression in the game by keeping the score
-- As a player, I want to feel motivated to keep playing
+- As a user, I want to feel motivated to keep playing

 #### As a developer/site owner I want: